Eboreg/de-googling/README.md

 2. Boot to recovery a.k.a.
 TWRP (`Volume up` + `Bixby` + `Power`)
 3. Do a backup of the Data partition, preferably to external SD card
 4. Reboot and let it upgrade and encrypt
-5. Reboot to recovery; /e/ will probably have installed its own recovery now, just to fuck with you; in that case, reinstall TWRP:
+5. Reboot to recovery; E will probably have installed its own recovery now, just to fuck with you; in that case, reinstall TWRP:
    1. Boot to download mode (`Volume down` + `Bixby` + `Power`)
    2. Run `sudo heimdall flash --RECOVERY twrp-3.2.3-0-starlte.img --no-reboot`
    3. Boot to recovery again (`Volume down` + `Power`, then `Volume up` + `Bixby` + `Power`)